 Our Information Technology Vision:

-Marist Brothers Linmeyer aims to incorporate evolving technology relevant to the needs of our students and teachers whilst establishing a balanced learning environment.
+Marist Brothers Linmeyer aims to incorporate evolving technology relevant to the needs of our students and educators whilst establishing a balanced learning environment.

 The use of technology in our Primary School is relevant in the age we are living in, but more so for the development of our students, as we prepare them for the future envisioned workplace.